Consolidated Charity of Burton upon Trent

 • Ensure you fall within the geographic area of benefit

-• Demonstrate clear community benefit within Burton upon Trent and neighboring parishes
+• Demonstrate clear community benefit within Burton upon Trent and neighbouring parishes

 • Submit applications well before deadline dates